cursor-education/lecture-angular/README.md

  - Add Some Control
    -
 - Installation
+- View
+ - is an projection of the model through the HTML template
+ - when model changes the HTML view will be refreshed
 - Templating
   - are written with HTML
   - contains Angular-specific elements and attributes